Jeanette MacDonald and Nelson Eddy: Saints or Sinners?

 Blossom herself was the first to verify that her sister was in love with Nelson Eddy.
 This is how it came about: One day Blossom’s neighbor from Beverly Hills came to visit.
 At some point she mentioned to me that Blossom was Jeanette MacDonald’s older sister.
 I had already heard that from others.
 Then, the woman said, “Jeanette and Nelson Eddy were once very much in love.
 Ask Blossom about it, I’m sure she’ll tell you about it.”
 So I did.
 Blossom said yes, it was true.
 I thought nothing more of it for the moment; after all, don’t many movie co-stars have an on-set fling?

-I didn’t think it was any big deal or secret – until I told Blossom I wanted to be an auth0r and write about Old Hollywood.
-She suggested I write a book about her sister.
+I didn’t think it was any big deal or secret – until I told Blossom I wanted to be an author and write about Old Hollywood.
+(I’d actually begun researching a book about the history of Paramount Studios.)
+Blossom suggested I write a book about her sister.
 Why not, I thought, Jeanette MacDonald was as good a subject as any.
 So I started looking through movie history books and found that none of them mentioned any such relationship with Nelson Eddy.
 In fact, many thought they hated each other!
 I thought maybe I’d misunderstood Blossom so asked her again.
 No, she insisted, they were in love with each other.
 It was a long story….which she didn’t give much detail about at first.

 Knowing that I had never seen their films, she arranged for the Motion Picture Home to screen the 1938 movie Sweethearts.
 I watched it with her in the Louis B. Mayer theater.
 At the end – I was hooked.
 A new Mac/Eddy fan was born.
 But the first thing I said to her was: Were they really like that in real life?
 Yes, she answered, only more high-strung.
 I said: They look like they were really in love in this movie, not just acting.
 Yes, she told me, and it was really sad because Jeanette was pregnant during this film…